The Mole (Australian TV series) season 2: Episode 6

 Fortress Test: The players drove out to an isolated homestead in the countryside and told to fortify it in an attempt to protect a large glass bowl full of water.
 They were told a group of attackers would come sometime that night and try to destroy the bowl.
-If they could protect it until 2:00 AM the next morning, they'd win $10,000.
+If they could protect it until 2:00 AM the next morning, they would win $10,000.
 They were given tools to fortify the doors and windows of the homestead, paintball guns to tag and eliminate their attackers, bodily protective gear, night vision goggles, radios, a searchlight, and the help of a professional armourer.
 They were not told how many attackers they would face.
 Brooke patrolled the front of the homestead, with Michael in the rear, Mal the last line of defence in front of the bowl itself, and Hal, Shane, and Emily as snipers in the home's second storey.
 After a couple of bluffs earlier in the evening, the attackers struck for real at midnight, and broke in through the rear of the house, easily overwhelming Mal on the inside and destroying the bowl.
 They had planted time-delay flash bombs out front, which drew the players' attention to the wrong area.

 Naughts and Crosses: The players were taken to a farm in Smeaton the next day to compete against a farmer in a game of naughts and crosses, played with live sheep, which had red X's and green O's spray-painted on them.
-If they could beat the farmer within one hour, they'd win $5,000, but if the farmer won a game first or time ran out without anyone winning a game, they'd miss out on the money.
-The RSPCA Australia was on hand to ensure the sheep were not mistreated, and if the players mishandled a sheep, such as by grabbing it by the legs, the game would immediately be over and they'd be penalized $5,000.
+If they could beat the farmer within one hour, they would win $5,000, but if the farmer won a game first or time ran out without anyone winning a game, they would miss out on the money.
+The RSPCA Australia was on hand to ensure the sheep were not mistreated, and if the players mishandled a sheep, such as by grabbing it by the legs, the game would immediately be over and they would be penalized $5,000.
 After one draw game, the players outmaneuvered the farmer and won the $5,000.